Jean-PhilippeD/gladys-fhem/README.md

 ### FHEM side

-In order Gladys detect your devices, your devices need to contains specific keyword by type:
+In order Gladys detect your devices, your declared devices  in FHEM need to contains specific keyword by type:
 - for Temperature sensor: temperature
 - for Motion sensor: motion
 - for Humidity sensor: humidity